abrifuh6/k8s-home-lab/README.md

 Execute the commands in this section only on the master node.

-### If you are using a Private IP for the master Node:
+### If you are using a Private IP for the master Node

 Set the following environment variables.
 Replace `192.168.1.77` with the IP of your master node.